vitalibo/norma/docs/reference.md

 Column('uri')
 ```

-Use below transformation matrix to coerce other types to `uri`:
+Use the table below to coerce other types to `uri`:

 | Input                                                 | Type                                          | Output                           | Error         | Reason                                                       |
 |-------------------------------------------------------|-----------------------------------------------|----------------------------------|---------------|--------------------------------------------------------------|